Download the App

 He looked away.
 “They think I’m weak.”

 Arden’s hand touched his arm—barely a brush.
-Still, warmth bloomed from the contact.
+Still, warmth bloomed from the contact, curling through him like a remembered song.

 “They’re wrong,” she said.
 “The forest knows your heart.
 And so do I.”